+'''

+Dates can be any of the following:

+Explicit Dates:

 Dates can be expressed as explicit date strings in the YYYYMMDD[HHMM] format.

-The year, month and day are required, while the hours and minutes are not; the hours and minutes will default to 0000 if no values are provided.
+The year, month and day are required, while the hours and minutes are not; the hours and

+minutes will default to 0000 if no values are provided.

+Deltas:

 Dates can be expressed as delta values.
-For example, '2h' would mean 2 hours in the future.
-You can also use negative values to express times in the past (e.g., -7d would be one week ago).
+For example, '2h' would mean 2 hours in the

+future.
+You can also use negative values to express times in the past (e.g., -7d would

+be one week ago).

+Units:

+s -> seconds

+m -> minutes

+h -> hours

+'''